wangcn0201/AutoMC/README.md

 Pretrain models on sampled dataset.

-To train VGG-16 and ResNet-56 on mini-CIFAR-10 and mini-CIFAR-100 (setting trained epoch as 50):
+To train VGG-16 and ResNet-56 on mini-CIFAR-10 and mini-CIFAR-100, setting trained epoch as 50:

 ```bash
 cd ./CAlgs